yuukipovoa/YuukiPovoa/README.md

 🎧 Hello, I'm Yuuki, I'm 20 years old, I love studying music and technology, I always try to dedicate myself to my studies and learn new things, to be able to apply it in my projects!!"

+🚀 Always looking to go to the next level!

 📱 If you liked my profile contact me now, and let's connect

  * * *